 What does this mean for those with solar panels fixed outside their home?
-You need to be investing in regular solar panel maintenance routine which will keep those solar panels clear to do their job.
+You need to be investing in a regular solar panel maintenance routine, which will keep those solar panels clear to do their job.

 What kind of things can impact the effectiveness of solar panels?

-Before we get stuck into the best ways to clean your solar panel, it’s first worth understanding what exactly can hamper the effectiveness of your panels and how you can use your panels for optimum use – even if you do have one or two panels and not an entire solar farm.
+Before we get stuck into the best ways to clean your solar panel, it’s first worth understanding what exactly can hamper your panels’ effectiveness and how you can use your panels for optimum use – even if you do have one or two panels and not an entire solar farm.

 This can be broken down into a fundamental percentage loss of effectiveness over time.
 If you do not clean your solar panels, each yearly quarter can see your panels losing another 5% of effectiveness.